 (2) attend the Cooperative Leadership Track, a day-long training during NASCO Institute weekend (see above)

 NASCO staff can provide support for coordinating a training of any length and encourages regional cooperation amongst NASCO members.
-For training and consulting requests, please contact Remy Corso at 734-678-1821 or remy(at)nasco.coop.
+For training and consulting requests, please contact Morgan Crawford at morgan(at)nasco.coop.